GermanBrainRot/Project-Galileo/README.md

 As in the strict unitary setting, applying our evolution operator(s) means that we are transporting correlations of an ensemble. *With my fix*, we now know where probabilities live and can interpret *those* as the probability of certain interactions taking place at a given time - though, we must until further axiomatization use some common sense to interpret them as naive applications may lead to one observer doing multiple contradictory things at the same time.

 *Conditioning* on interaction records is literally just a quantum Bayesian update.
 So is conditioning on a known state of the observer from whose "perspective" we are probing the ensemble.
+The traditional Born rule, on the other hand, is recovered through marginalization.

 Recovering the full system dynamics from the perspective of an observers should be possible by the remainder of my second postulate: a fully Bayesian approach where the observer knows that he knows nothing about himself and conditions his beliefs about himself and his causal impact on the past.